carlansell94/misc-3d-models/README.md

 * led-pwm-controller-board: A small box to house an LED PWM controller board.
 Note that this design does not provide access for the mode setting button
 * large-shelf-divider: A divider to create a 3x3 grid inside a floating cube shelf.
 This fits the largest cube found in 3-packs of cube floating shelves.
 Friction fit, no glue required
 * wyse-3040-vesa-mount: A Vesa-compatible (100x100) mounting bracket to hold a Dell Wyse 3040.
 Designed to be secured with two screws, this design has clearance around the screws to fit monitors with a lip around the screw holes.
 It also has space between the bracket and monitor to allow the mount to be used with monitors that have a curved back.
 Both closed and open versions are available
+* coaster-base: A circular base to sit in a cheese plate/pondue pot, to allow its use as a coaster